statisticsnorway/ssb-plotly-template/README.md

 ## Features

-- Custom Plotly layout that can be easily applied to any figure.
+- Custom Plotly Template that can be applied to Poltly figures.
 - Includes predefined color schemes, fonts, and other styling options.
 - Compatible with Plotly go chart types, including bar, line, scatter, and Plotly tables.